tcroshaw/tcroshaw.github.io/capstone/index.md

 The main objective of this project is to develop a model that can predict a natural catastrophe from social data.

-Following an exploratory data analysis, I will use natural language processing to analyse social posts and investigate which machine learning algorithms generate the most robust models to prove my hypothesis - that language, volume and interconnectivity of social posts can indicate a significant catastrophe is occurring.
+I will use natural language processing to analyse social posts and investigate which machine learning algorithms generate the most robust models to prove my hypothesis that language, volume and interconnectivity of social posts can indicate a significant catastrophe is occurring.

 The factors that determine a natural 'catastrophe', particularly from an insurance perspective, include financial/insurance loss, the number of claims or damage reports and the geographic extent.
 These will be the key indicators of catastrophic loss I hope to get from the model.

-As it is not possible to analyse all catastrophe types within the period of the Capstone, I will focus on analysing **Twitter data** for major Australian **hail storm** events.
+The study will focus on analysing **Twitter data** for major Australian **hail storm** events.
 I have selected two events for my analysis:

 - Brisbane Hail Storm (27th November 2014): AUD 1,400m insurance loss
 - Sydney Hail Storm (25th April 2015): AUD 400m insurance loss

-I have chosen these events as they are two of the largest hail insurance losses since the age of Twitter, but their catastrophic loss attributes (loss, claims and geography) are significantly different.
+I have chosen these events as they are two of the largest hail insurance losses since the age of Twitter and their catastrophic loss attributes (loss, claims and geography) are significantly different.

-Now the datasets have been decided I can refine the project goals into two key questions:
+The specific goals of this investigation can be outlined in two main questions:
 - Can twitter data detect hail events from the language people use in tweets?
 - Can twitter data identify catastrophic hail events of differing severity?